Nepomuceno

-Nepomuceno is a Brazilian municipality located in the south of the state of Minas Gerais.
+Nepomuceno is a Brazilian municipality located in the state of the state of Minas Gerais.
 The population in 2020 was 26,826 in a total area of 584 km2.
 The maximum elevation is 1,100 m and the minimum is 850 m.

 The city belongs to the IBGE statistical microregion of Varginha.
 It lies 12 km west of the important highway BR-381 (Fernão Dias).
 Distances to major and nearby cities are: